 How Oxidative Stress Happens in the Body

 When we breathe, the body metabolizes the Oxygen, which in turn creates free radicals.
 The free radicals like to play with our cells at the molecular level which leads to causing stress and damage to the surrounding cells.
-Also effected are our DNA and the local Mitochondria.
+Also affected are our DNA and the local Mitochondria.

 Signs of Oxidative Stress and Why It Occurs in the body

-When the body has more reactive oxygen being produced and is greater than the bodies ability to detoxify, oxidative stress causes damage to the proteins, molecules and genes in our body.
+When the body has more reactive oxygen being produced and is greater than the bodies ability to detoxify, oxidative stress causes damage to the proteins, molecules, and genes in our body.

 If the body is under the effect of oxidative stress there will be a number of signs pointing to it.
 Individually none are a clear and tell-tale sign of oxidative stress, but as they add up, consider looking into what is happening in your body.
 Remember, healthy bodies have a balance of antioxidants and free radicals.